grafana/mimir/docs/sources/mimir/configure/configure-object-storage-backend.md

 To avoid repetition, you can use the [common configuration]({{< relref "./about-configurations#common-configurations" >}}) and fill the [`common`]({{< relref "./configuration-parameters#common" >}}) configuration block or by providing the `-common.storage.*` CLI flags.

+To use environment variables in the configuration file, ensure that you [enable expansion]({{< relref "./references/configuration-parameters/#use-environment-variables-in-the-configuration" >}}) for the variables.

 {{< admonition type="note" >}}
 Blocks storage can't be located in the same path of the same bucket as the ruler and Alertmanager stores.